matwilso/boxLCD/README.md

 the [future of robot learning](https://matwilso.github.io/robot-learning/future/), and [learned simualtors](https://matwilso.github.io/robot-learning/learned-sims/).

 boxLCD tries to capture some key properties of future learned simulators:
-- physics based. unlike past related work, robots and objects don't move magically. they are governed by consistent physics and joints must be actuated to propel the robot.
+- **physics based.** unlike past related work, robots and objects don't move magically. they are governed by consistent physics and joints must be actuated to propel the robot.
-- vision. in the real world, you can't directly observe the state of the world. you primarily sense it through vision (pixels).
+- **vision-based.** you primarily sense the real world through vision (pixels).
-- partial observability + modeling uncertainty. even what you can currently see doesn't tell the full story of the world. you constantly have to make estimates of state that you only observe indirectly. because of this, you enable:
-  - making reasonable continuations of physics prompts that are plausible given all knowledge. and reasonable sampling over unknowns
+- **partially observable.** even what you can currently see doesn't tell the full story of the world. you constantly have to make estimates of state that you only observe indirectly. making reasonable continuations of physics prompts that are plausible given all knowledge. and reasonable sampling over unknowns. and [intelligent domain randomization](#intelligent-domain-randomization).
-  - automatic domain randomization. by modeling uncertainty, you can sample and then get samples that coverage the true distribution of variation in the space.
-- enable loading of structured information into predictions, like feeding meshes, natural language descriptions.
+- **interfaceable.** enable loading of structured information into predictions, like feeding meshes, natural language descriptions.

 While being computational tractable and easy to work with:
-- narrow 2d physics settings, at least to start out.
+- **narrow 2d physics settings**, at least to start out.
-- simple rendering. boxLCD enables variable sized rendering, but the default envs use a maximum `16x32 = 544` sized binary images (smaller than MNIST). compared to datasets like the [BAIR Pushing dataset](https://www.tensorflow.org/datasets/catalog/bair_robot_pushing_small) with `64x64x3 = 12288` sized RGB images, this represents a 24x descrease in floating point numbers on the input and output.
+- **simple rendering.** boxLCD enables variable sized rendering, but the default envs use a maximum `16x32 = 544` sized binary images (smaller than MNIST). compared to datasets like the [BAIR Pushing dataset](https://www.tensorflow.org/datasets/catalog/bair_robot_pushing_small) with `64x64x3 = 12288` sized RGB images, this represents a 24x descrease in floating point numbers on the input and output.
 And information-wise, `24*8bits=`192x decrease in the bits to process, which can matter especially for naive PixelCNN type approaches.
-- programmatic and customizable. you can geneate new scenarios and customize the environments to different settings you want to test.
+- **programmatic and customizable.** you can geneate new scenarios and customize the environments to different settings you want to test.

 boxLCD is in active development.
 Right now, we are focused on developing environments and training models solely to predict accuracte physics, given past observations and actions.